IT-WIBRC/dev-tools/packages/devkit/README.md

 ## 🤝 Contributing

-We welcome contributions\!
-Please see our [Contributing Guide](../../CONTRIBUTING.md) for details on how to get started.
+We welcome contributions.
+Please see our [Contribution Guide](../../CONTRIBUTING.md) for details on how to get started.

 ---